compucorp/uk.co.compucorp.membershipextras/readme.md

 ## Supported versions of CiviCRM
 This extension is designed and tested with a specific (and patched) version of CiviCRM and may have unforeseen issues if used with different (including later) versions.

-In the extension info.xml file see the “comments” field where we specify the currently supported version of CiviCRM and have a download link to the correct version.
+In the extension info.xml file, see the “comments” field where we specify the currently supported version of CiviCRM and have a download link to the correct version.

 Compuco normally undertakes to update the compatible version shortly after a new CiviCRM security release.